Charlie Than: Union Minister

 In 2019, after the resignation of Khin Maung Cho, Win Myint composed the Ministry of Industry and Ministry of Planning and Finance and formed Ministry of Planning, Finance and Industry (MOPFI).
 After 2021 coup, SAC separated MOPFI and formed again Ministry of Industry.
 Min Aung Hlaing appointed Charlie Than as the Union Minister for Industry on 22 May 2021.

+In 2024, Than was sanctioned by Canada for his role in supplying aviation fuel and equipment to the Tatmadaw during the Myanmar civil war.